apl-cornell/PDL/docs/designs.md

 Only works with a single access per cycle.
 Nothing prevents generating bad code that tries to acquire multiple addresses per cycle.

+## Address-Specific Lock Implementation

+### Current Implementation

+It is a fully-associative structure which holds a subset of the potential addresses.
+Locks can only be acquired if there is a free space in the structure to store the lock information.

 ## Implicit Queues